browserengineering/book/book/animations.md

 [^overlap-example]: In addition, it's not possible to create the overlapping squares example of this section without something like transforms.
 Real browsers have many other methods, such as [position].
-In fact, it's a a bit difficult to cause overlap at all in our current browser, though one way is to set the `width` and `height` of elements such that it causes text to overflow on top of siblings further down the page.
+In fact, it's a bit difficult to cause overlap at all in our current browser, though one way is to set the `width` and `height` of elements such that it causes text to overflow on top of siblings further down the page.